MichiganCOG/M-PACT/README.md

 ### Using the framework

-From the root directory, the training and testing is done through train_test_TFRecords_multigpu_model.py
+From the root directory, the training and testing is done through `train.py` and `test.py`.

 Ex.
 Train ResNet50+LSTM on HMDB51 using 4 GPUs

 ```
-python train_test_TFRecords_multigpu_model.py  --model resnet  --dataset HMDB51  --numGpus 4  --train 1  --load 0  --size 224  --inputDims 50  --outputDims 51  --seqLength 50  --expName example_1  --numVids 3570  --lr 0.001  --nEpochs 30  --split 1  --baseDataPath /data  --fName trainlist
+python train.py  --model resnet  --dataset HMDB51  --numGpus 4  --train 1  --load 0  --size 224  --inputDims 50  --outputDims 51  --seqLength 50  --dropoutRate 0.5  --expName example_1  --numVids 3570  --lr 0.01  --nEpochs 30  --baseDataPath /data  --fName trainlist  --optChoice adam
 ```

 The parameters to train are:

 ```
-python  train_test_TFRecords_multigpu_model.py \
+python  train.py \

---model             The model archetecture to be used (i3d, c3d, tsn, resnet)
+--model             The model archetecture to be used (i3d, c3d, tsn, resnet)   **REQUIRED**

 --dataset           The dataset to use for training (UCF101, HMDB51)

 --numGpus           Number of GPUs to train on (Not yet implemented)

---train             1 or 0 whether this is a training or testing run
+--train             1 or 0 whether to set up model in testing or training format (default 1)

 --load              1 or 0 whether to use the current trained checkpoints with the same experiment_name or to train from random initialized weights

---size              Size of the input frame (224 for ResNet, I3D, TSN and 112 for C3D)
+--size              Size of the input frame into network, sets both height and width (224 for ResNet, I3D, TSN and 112 for C3D) **REQUIRED**

---inputDims         Input dimensions (number of frames to pass into model)
+--inputDims         Input dimensions (number of frames to pass into model)  **REQUIRED**

---outputDims        Output dimensions(number of classes in dataset)
+--outputDims        Output dimensions (number of classes in dataset)    **REQUIRED**

---seqLength         Sequence length to input into lstm (50 for ResNet50 and VGG16)
+--seqLength         Sequence length when output from model (50 for ResNet50, 250 for TSN, 1 for I3D and C3D)    **REQUIRED**

+--modelAlpha        Optional rsampling factor constant value resampling or initializing other resampling strategies maininly during training.

+--inputAlpha        Resampling factor for constant value resampling of input video, used mainly for testing models.

+--dropoutRate      Value indicating proability of keeping inputs of the model's dropout layers. (defaulat 0.5)

+--freeze            Freeze weights during training of any layers within the model that have the option manually set. (default 0)

---expName           Experiment name
+--expName           Experiment name **REQUIRED**

---numVids           Number of videos to train or test on within the split (Uses the first numVids videos in testlist/trainlist.txt)
+--numVids           Number of videos to train or test on within the specified split

 --valNumVids    	Number of videos to be used for validation

---lr                Initial learning rate
+--lr                Initial learning rate (Default 0.001)

---wd                Weight decay value, defaults to 0.0
+--wd                Weight decay value for training layers (Defaults 0.0)

+--lossType          String defining loss type associated with chosen model (multiple losses are optionally defined in model)

---nEpochs           Number of epochs to train over
+--nEpochs           Number of epochs to train over (default 1)

---split             Dataset split to use
+--split             Dataset split to use (deafult 1)

 --baseDataPath      The path to where all datasets are stored (Ex.
-This directory should then contain tfrecords_HMDB51/Split1/trainlist/exampleVidName.tfrecords)
+For HMDB51, this directory should then contain tfrecords_HMDB51/Split1/trainlist/exampleVidName.tfrecords)   **REQUIRED**

---fName			    Which dataset list to use (trainlist, testlist, vallist)
+--fName			    Which dataset list to use (trainlist, testlist, vallist)    **REQUIRED**

 --saveFreq		    Frequency in epochs to save model checkpoints (default 1 aka every epoch)

---valFreq		    Frequency in epochs to validate (default 3)

---returnLayer	    List of strings indicating parameters within the model to be tracked during training (default ['logits'])
+--returnLayer	    Which model layers to be returned by the model's inference during testing. ('logits' during training)

+--optChoice         String indication optimizer choice (Default sgd)

+--gradClipValue     Value of normalized gradient at which to clip (Default 5.0)

---clipLength        Length of clips to cut video into, -1 indicates using the entire video as one clip
+--clipLength        Length of clips to cut video into (default -1 indicates using the entire video as one clip)

 --videoOffset       (none or random) indicating where to begin selecting video clips assuming clipOffset is none